vntanh1406/vntanh1406/README.md

 ![My SVG Logo](./vntanh1406.svg)

 Hi there!
-I'm Tram Anh - but friends (and GitHub) call me Ann 👋
+I'm Tram Anh - but friends call me Ann 👋
 I'm currently studying Information Technology, majoring in Data Science, at the University of Management and Technology, HCMC.

 I’m passionate about building AI systems that make a real-world impact — especially in **healthcare**, **music**, and **education**.